 You can find many palmier recipes online.
-I haven’t read every one, but I did spend hours reading and comparing a whole bunch of them.
+While I haven’t read every one, I spent hours reading and comparing a bunch of them.
 Here’s what I found.

 Tips for Making Palmiers or Elephant Ears (Savory or Sweet)

 - Keep the Dough Cool – The secret to making these is cool puff pastry.
-If you let it warm to room temperature, you won’t be able to roll or slice it.
+If the dough warms to room temperature, you won’t be able to roll or slice it.
 So plan on starting when the puff pastry is cool and refrigerating or freezing the dough after rolling and before slicing it.

 - Don’t overfill – These pastries are delicate.
-Use filling that will roll or fold easily.
+Use filling that rolls or folds easily.
 Small amounts of finely chopped or grated ingredients are fine; heavy layers or larger pieces are too bulky.

 Welcome to Progressive Eats, our virtual version of a Progressive Dinner Party.
 Liz from That Skinny Chick Can Bake is our host this month and the theme is An Elegant Cocktail Party.

 If you’re unfamiliar with the concept, a progressive dinner involves going from house to house, enjoying a different course at each location.
 With Progressive Eats, the host choses the theme for the month, members share recipes suitable for a delicious meal or party, and you can hop from blog to blog to check them out.

 - Beef Crostini with Blue Cheese Spread from That Skinny Chick Can Bake